nextgis/docs_ngweb/source/layers.rst

    :align: center
    :width: 16cm

-   Create resource dialog for resource group.
+   Create resource dialog for resource group

-In create resource dialog enter display name, that will be visible in administrator interface and in map layer tree, and then click "Create".
+In the opened dialog enter the name of the resource that will be displayed in the administrator interface and in the map layer tree, and then click "Create".

-Field "Keyname" is optional.
+"Keyname" field is optional.

 You can also add resource description and metadata on the corresponding tabs.